Connecting to your PlanetScale for Postgres database

 Every PostgreSQL database comes with a default postgres

 role that you can generate upon creating your database.
-This is the only role that can be managed from your PlanetScale dashboard.
-It has the most privileged access to your database and can be used to create additional roles with less permissions.
+This role has the most privileged access to your database and can be used to create additional roles with fewer permissions.
 See the postgres

 role section for more information.